Stephan2620/Stephan2620/README.md

 - **HF, VUC – Dyslexic line** (2015–2017)

 ## 📌 A Bit More About Me
 Outside of work, I enjoy exploring smart home tech, tinkering with Raspberry Pi, and 3D printing cool projects.
-I'm based in Denmark near BonBon Land, where I live with my partner and our amazing little son.
+I'm based in Denmark, where I live with my partner and our amazing son and daughter.

 ---